 The wheelchair is very heavy.
 Danger of injury to the hands and feet!
+Let a second person help you.

 Danger of injury due to uncontrolled movement of the wheelchair!

 - Switch the vehicle's power system off (ON-/OFF key). - Engage the drive motors. - Secure the vehicle against rolling away by placing wedges under the wheels.